Updated August 24, 2015

-Runpaces 6.0, the first update to the program in three years, is now available.
-The basic performance prediction algorithm remains the same as before, as continued use has confirmed its high accuracy, but some modifications were made at the longer distances for highly trained runners, in light of further data analysis.
-The training and specialization analysis now includes estimated heart rates, as well as improved estimates of aerobic and lactate threshold paces.
-Air resistance effects now included consideration of a runenr's height and weight.
-One example is a new feature estimating the effect of wind on running performance.
+Runpaces 7.1 corrects two minor bugs that were found in Runpaces 7.0, which was the first update to the program nearly four years.
+The algorithms for the effect of inclines (hills or on a treadmill) have been improved ni light of extensive new data, and the heart rate versus speed algorithms and output have been improved and expanded.
+The basic performance prediction algorithm remains the same as before, as continued use has confirmed its high accuracy.
+Version 6.0 included some modifications were made at the longer distances for highly trained runners, in light of further data analysis, and estimated heart rates, as well as improved estimates of aerobic and lactate threshold paces were added.
+Air resistance effects added consideration of a runnerr's height and weight.
+One example is a feature estimating the effect of wind on running performance.
 A wide variety of scenarios are modeled: head wind, tail wind, out-and-back head then tail winds, cross winds, circular paths, and oval tracks with winds perpendicular or parallel to the straightaways.
 Previously, Version 5.0 added acouple of items, including tables of power output and caloric expenditure, and treadmill equivalent paces at different slopes.

 The shareware demo is a free download; the price for the full, registered version is $35.
 Most features are enabled in the shareware, but some of the more specialized ones are reserved for the registered version.
 When you register, you send a code given by the program, and I then send you the key to unlock the extra features.
 I'm happy to supply two such keys, so that you can use it on two computers.